 Simple English definitions for legal terms

-Read a random definition: closing statement
+Read a random definition: grouping-of-contacts theory

 The term "likelihood of confusion" refers to a situation where someone uses a trademark that is very similar to an existing trademark.
 This can cause confusion among customers who may think the products or services are related.
 To determine if there is a likelihood of confusion, courts consider factors such as how similar the marks are, how similar the products or services are, and if there has been any actual confusion.
 Different courts have different standards for determining likelihood of confusion, but it is generally considered a question of fact.